About the

 Outcomes

-The broad Programme outcomes for PG students in Master in Planning (Urban Planning) are as follows
+The broad Programme outcomes for PG students in Master of Planning (Urban Planning) are as follows

 The broad Programme outcomes for PG students in Architecture are as follows